MD, FRCPC, PhD

 Dr. Hegele subsequently completed a PhD in Experimental Pathology at the University of British Columbia (UBC).
 At UBC, he was promoted through the academic ranks, attaining the rank of Professor.
 He served as Head, UBC Department of Pathology and Laboratory Medicine from 2005-08.

 From January 2009 to December 2015, Dr. Hegele served as Professor and Chair of the Department of Laboratory Medicine and Pathobiology at the University of Toronto.
 From February 2011 to December 2016, he also served as Chief, Department of Paediatric Laboratory Medicine at The Hospital for Sick Children.

-Since January 2016, Dr. Hegele has served as Vice Dean, Research and Innovation in the Temerty Faculty of Medicine at the University of Toronto.
+From January 2016 to June 2020, Dr. Hegele has served as Vice Dean, Research and Innovation in the Temerty Faculty of Medicine at the University of Toronto.

 Respiratory viral infections are a major cause of morbidity and mortality worldwide.
 In addition their importance in causing serious lung illnesses such as bronchiolitis and pneumonia, respiratory viruses have been implicated in the onset and progression of chronic lung diseases such as asthma and chronic obstructive pulmonary disease (COPD) that are characterized by inflammation and remodeling of the airways.
 My research focuses on the pathobiology of common viruses, particularly respiratory syncytial virus (RSV), in causing lung infections and in their role in asthma and COPD.

 Current research focuses on understanding the mechanisms of RSV binding and entry into cells to initiate infection, and kinetics of viral replication within infected cells.
 To this end, we have identified a cellular receptor for RSV called Nucleolin.
 This receptor represents a novel target for anti-viral therapy and is important because there is currently no safe, effective vaccine available for RSV.